-However, this growth/mass/tumour/cancer can either be benign, meaning that it behaves in a non- nasty way and does not spread elsewhere within the body, or malignant meaning that spread elsewhere in the body or local invasion of surrounding structures is likely to occur.
+This growth/mass/tumor/cancer can either be benign, meaning that it behaves in a non- nasty way and does not spread elsewhere within the body, or malignant meaning that spreading elsewhere in the body or local invasion of surrounding structures is likely to occur.

 So, what are we dealing with?

 The first thing the vet will need to do is assess the lump to determine is the lump actually a lump?
 Is it firm or soft?
-Is it painful?
+Painful?
 Is it mobile and ‘free’ within the skin layer or attached to deeper structures?
 Has the hair over the top of the lump been lost (if located on haired skin) and has it become red, sore or ulcerated?

-Although sometimes it may seem obvious that the mass is such as a fatty lump, wart or cystic lesion, some masses may be surrounded by fat or mimic other masses.
+Although sometimes it may seem obvious what the mass is, such as a fatty lump, wart or cystic lesion.
+Some masses may be surrounded by fat or mimic other masses.
 Therefore, to be certain what you are dealing with the lesion should be sampled.

 Why sampling is so useful?

-The aim of sampling is to determine the nature of the lesion and therefore how to approach it.
-The questions we are trying to answer when taking a sample are
+The aim of sampling is to determine the nature of the lesion and how to approach it.
+The questions we are trying to answer when taking a sample are:

-- If it is a tumour what type is it and is it benign or malignant?
+- If it is a tumor what type is it and is it benign or malignant?

 - Is monitoring appropriate?

-- Planning – can the lump undergo local excision (removal with only a small amount of the surrounding normal tissue) or does it require more advanced surgical techniques to take away larger amounts of surrounding tissue to prevent recurrence?
+- Can the lump undergo local excision (removal with only a small amount of the surrounding normal tissue) or does it require more advanced surgical techniques to take away larger amounts of surrounding tissue to prevent recurrence?

 What type of sample will the vet take?

-This will depend on a number of factors such as the location of the mass, it’s size, the temperament of your pet, the location of the mass on the body, suitability for sedation or anaesthesia and associated costs.
-All of these factors should be discussed with you by the vet, however if you are unsure or have any outstanding concerns please ask again.
+This will depend on a number of factors such as the location of the mass, it’s size, the temperament of your pet, suitability for sedation or anesthesia and associated costs.
+All of these factors should be discussed with you by the vet.

 Broadly, there are two sampling techniques.
 The first is known as cytology, using a technique known as a ‘fine needle aspirate’ or FNA.
 A little needle, like a blood sample needle, is insert into the mass.
 Suction is applied with a syringe.
 The needle is removed and the contents of the needle hub expressed onto a microscope slide.
 This is then either assessed in-house or sent to an external lab for an expert opinion from a pathologist.

-This technique is minimally invasive, it can usually be performed straight way in consult or you may be booked in for the sample to be collected in a longer consult the following day.
-It often doesn’t require any sedation/anaesthetic if your pet is tolerant, it is relatively inexpensive compared to biopsy and results are usually known within a couple of days.
+The technique is minimally invasive.
+It can usually be performed straight away in one visit.
+Often it doesn’t require any sedation/anesthetic if your pet is tolerant.
+It is relatively inexpensive compared to biopsy and results are usually known within a couple of days.

 The other technique is to biopsy.
-This involves taking a chunk of tissue to send to the lab for histopathology.
-This involves a surgical procedure and so typically involves admitting your pet for the day for the procedure to be performed under general anaesthesia.
-The advantage is that it gives the lab more tissue to work with so there is less chance of an inconclusive result.
-However, it does involve an anaesthetic and is therefore more expensive.
+This involves taking. a chunk of tissue to send to the lab for histopathology.
+This involves a surgical procedure that requires anesthesia so typically involves admitting your pet for the entire day.
 Usually the lump is not completed removed by biopsy, so your pet would require a second surgery for this.

 Accepted veterinary gold standard involves sampling of the lump first.
-It allows the vet to know what the lump is and therefore chose the optimum treatment path and how big a margin of normal tissue should be removed.
-It removes some uncertainty and the risk of recurrence and complications.
-In some circumstances, however, compromises have to be made, so we recommend you discuss options with your vet to create an individual treatment plan that suits you and your pet.
+It allows the vet to know what the lump is and the optimum treatment path.
+It relieves some uncertainty and the risk of recurrence and complications.
+In some circumstances compromises have to be made.
+We recommend you discuss options with your vet to create an individual treatment plan that suits you and your pet.

-On occasions, if the mass is very small and located in an area of the body where there is plenty of ‘spare’ skin, biopsy may result in complete excision.
-However, as previously mentioned in some circumstances the histopathology result will indicate that the mass has spread into the surrounding tissues and so a repeat surgery will be required to remove more skin.
+If the mass is very small and located in an area of the body where there is plenty of ‘spare’ skin, the biopsy may result in a complete excision.
+In some circumstances the histopathology result will indicate that the mass has spread into the surrounding tissues.
+A repeat surgery would be required to remove more skin.

 It is difficult to tell from examination alone what the lump is as there are many skin lumps.

-Sampling allows us to know what the lump is and more about how it is likely to behave, such as whether it is likely to grow or spread.
-This way we can plan and know whether we can stop worrying about the lump or whether we need to decide the next steps in the process of treating the lump.
+Sampling allows us to know what the lump is.
+It also shows how it is likely to behave, such as whether it is likely to grow or spread.
+We can then plan or decide the next steps in the process of treating the lump.